wyu97/wyu97.github.io/_pages/about.md

 I am a third-year (2019-Now) Ph.D. candidate in Computer Science and Engineering at the [University of Notre Dame](https://www.nd.edu/), advised by [Prof. Meng Jiang](http://www.meng-jiang.com/).
 Before that, I received my bachelor degree of Computer Science and Technology at [Sichuan University](http://www.scu.edu.cn/).

 My research interest lies in natural language processing (NLP).
-Specifically, I am working on knowledge-enhanced language representation learning for natural language processing and generation taks.
-Besides, I am also interested in using knowledge to enhance language model pre-training and make better domain adaptation.
+Specifically, I am working on knowledge-enhanced language representation learning for natural language processing and generation tasks.
+Besides, I am also interested in using knowledge to enhance language model pre-training and make better domain adaptation and few-shot learning.

 What's New
 ======

+* \[2021.06\] I am thrilled to receive [Bloomberg Data Science Ph.D.
+Fellowship](https://www.bloomberg.com/company/values/tech-at-bloomberg/data-science/academic-engagement-programs/data-science-ph-d-fellowship/)!
+Thanks Bloomberg!
+* \[2021.06\] I am thrilled to receive NAACL 2022 student travel award!
+Thank you NAACL!
-* \[2021.11\] We have presented a tutorial on **Knowledge-augmented Methods for Natural Language Processing** at [ACL 2022](https://www.2022.aclweb.org/).
+* \[2021.05\] We have presented a tutorial on **Knowledge-augmented Methods for Natural Language Processing** at [ACL 2022](https://www.2022.aclweb.org/).
 There were more than 200 participants.
 The tutorial materials are all available online. \[[Materials](https://github.com/zcgzcgzcg1/ACL2022_KnowledgeNLP_Tutorial)\].
 Thanks very much to all collaborators!
 * \[2022.04\] One paper was accepted at [ICML 2022](https://icml.cc/Conferences/2022/CallForPapers).
 Congratulations to [Tong Zhao](https://tzhao.io/)!
 * \[2022.04\] I will join [Microsoft Research](https://www.microsoft.com/en-us/research/) as a Research Intern in summer 2022, and [Allen Institute for AI (AI2)](https://allenai.org/) as a Research Intern in fall 2022.
 * \[2022.02\] Three papers were accepted by [ACL 2022](https://www.2022.aclweb.org/) and its findings on knowledge-augmented methods for language model pre-training, open-domain question answering, and commonsense reasoning.
 Congratulations to all of my coauthors!